AmokSolderer/APC/DOC/PinMame_howto.md

 The APC expects the corresponding sound files to be named 0_26_00X.snd with the X being one for the first file, two for the second and so on.
 First we generate the base filename "0_26_000.snd", then we change the 8th character of this string to a random number between 1 and 4 and play the sound file with a priority of 52.

-The next special sound command of the Jungle Lord is 0x2d which is a looping sound series, which means it starts again with the first tune after the last has been played.
+The next special sound command of the Jungle Lord is 0x2d.
+This is a looping sound series, which means it starts again with the first tune after the last has been played.
 The corresponding code is:

     else if (Command == 45){                          // sound command 0x2d - multiball start - sound series
       if (SoundSeries[1] < 31)                        // this sound has 31 tunes